 Output:

 Explanation: We use adjacency lists to represent a graph data structure.
 In this example, we use a Graph class to implement a graph with connections using an adjacency list.
 We also implement a depth-first search (DFS) function to check if it is “bipartite”.
-A bipartite graph is a graph where all nodes can be divided into two disjoint sets such that edges only connect nodes in different sets.
+If the graph is bipartite, then nodes can be divided into two disjoint sets such that edges can only connect nodes in different sets and not the same set.
 The DFS will color the nodes using two colors and will return False as soon as it finds an adjacent node with the same color, indicating the graph is not bipartite.

 Master Python – Get Certified & Career-Ready